-On October 7, 2020, the Company entered into a \$250 million unsecured revolving credit facility with four lenders for working capital and to enhance Amtrak's liquidity.
+On October 7, 2020, the Company entered into a \$250 million unsecured revolving credit facility with four lenders for working capital and to enhance the Company's liquidity.
 On July 31, 2023, the Company amended the credit agreement and increased the unsecured revolving credit facility to \$300 million.
 The facility expires on July 31, 2026.
 Borrowings under the facility will have an interest rate based on the interest rate option selected by Amtrak from the following options: (a) the Base Rate Option, which is a variable rate equal to the highest of (i) the Prime Rate, (ii) the Federal Funds Rate plus 0.5%, and (iii) the Term Secured Overnight Financing Rate (SOFR) for one-month tenor, plus 1.0%; or (b) the Term SOFR Option, equal to the SOFR rate for the applicable period set on the date of determination plus an applicable margin.
 The margin is based on the Company's Standard & Poor's and Moody's ratings (Credit Ratings) subject to adjustments, both up and down, based on environmental and social metrics.
-Amtrak must pay a commitment fee on any undrawn portion of the revolving credit facility of 15 basis points, subject to increase based on Amtrak's Credit Ratings.
-Under the facility, Amtrak is subject to restrictive covenants and financial covenants that require the Company and its subsidiaries to maintain certain financial ratios on a consolidated basis.
-The Company has not made any draws under the facility.
+The Company must pay a commitment fee on any undrawn portion of the revolving credit facility of 15 basis points, subject to increase based on Amtrak's Credit Ratings.
+Under the facility, the Company is subject to restrictive covenants and financial covenants that require the Company and its subsidiaries to maintain certain financial ratios on a consolidated basis.
+During FY2024, the Company borrowed \$40 million and had no repayments under the revolving credit facility.
+The Company elected the Term SOFR Option on the FY2024 borrowings, which have a weighted average interest rate of 6.51%.
+Total interest incurred and capitalized in "Construction-in-progress" in the Consolidated Balance Sheets in FY2024 was \$2 million.
+The Company had no borrowings or repayments in FY2023.